Orchestral Manoeuvres in the Dark: Early ethos and presentation

 According to the NRC, OMD are "known as the band that managed to wring emotion from synthesizer pop".
 The Scotsman stated that "their music, even with its occasionally cerebral themes, has always been defined by warmth, heart and soul: the sound of machinery manipulated by a tender human touch."
 Musician Vince Clarke felt the group were responsible for educating mainstream audiences that electronic music could have emotion.
 Michael Grace Jr., founder of indie pop outfit My Favorite, said in 2018, "The thing that strikes me now when I return to OMD is how remarkably human they sound.
 They are a soul band for an automated age.
 OMD proposed an honest rendering of the tension, fascination, and occasional terror they felt about how ghosts and machines would get along.
 It was more Philip K. Dick than Steve Jobs."

-OMD have been recognised as the first of Britain's many "synth duo" acts.
-Nostalgie wrote that they became "a precursor of a whole generation of duos operating according to the same principle".
-Although the two original members enlisted other musicians over time, PopMatters said the band remained, "in essence, the songwriting/recording duo of Andy McCluskey and Paul Humphreys".
-OMD continues to be termed a "duo" in the media.

-OMD were indifferent to celebrity status, and avoided the calculated fashion stylings of many of their 1980s peers.
-During live performances, McCluskey developed a frenetic dancing style that has been dubbed the "Trainee Teacher Dance"; he explains that it stemmed "from the perception that [OMD] were making boring robotic intellectual music that you couldn't dance to".
-Journalist Hugo Lindgren noted that the group were perceived as "oddballs, freaks" on the Liverpool scene, while McCluskey has identified himself and Humphreys as "synth punks" and "complete geeks".
-OMD weathered an "uncool" image, and faced hostility from sections of the music press in the 1980s.
-Critic Andrew Collins asserted, however, that the band would eventually "become cool" to the public.
+PopMatters said the group, despite a shifting line-up, remained "in essence, the songwriting/recording duo of Andy McCluskey and Paul Humphreys" (OMD have continued to perform occasionally as the original two-man unit).
+The pair wore plain, understated clothing during public appearances, avoiding the calculated fashion stylings of many of their 1980s peers.
+Onstage, McCluskey developed a frenetic dancing style that has been dubbed the "Trainee Teacher Dance"; he explained that it stemmed "from the perception that [OMD] were making boring robotic intellectual music that you couldn't dance to".
+Journalists noted that the band were perceived as "oddballs, freaks" and "misfit[s]" on the Liverpool scene, while McCluskey has identified himself and Humphreys as "synth punks" and "complete geeks".
+OMD weathered an "uncool" image, and faced hostility from sections of the music press.
+Critic Andrew Collins said, however, that the group would eventually "become cool" to the public.

-Record Mirror pondered in 1980 whether McCluskey and Humphreys were emerging as "the Lennon and McCartney of the electronic world".
-The press began to describe the duo as "the Lennon–McCartney of synth-pop", which the A.V.
-Club saw as "a weighty mantle that has as much to do with their hailing from Liverpool as anything".
-The Salt Lake City Weekly remarked that the label "might be a bit hyperbolic, but OMD was indeed ahead of its time".
-The Scotsman had no reservations about the moniker, labelling OMD a "thoroughly sparkling pop group" with "more hooks than a chain of angling megastores".